digipolisantwerp/delegation_aspnetcore/README.md

+# This toolbox is no longer maintained in this repository

+This toolbox is moved to the Authentication toolbox repository on Bitbucket.
+Please use that repository instead of this one.

 # Delegation Toolbox

 This toolbox extracts a (user's) JWT token from a custom header and makes it available to the application code.